🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Closeup of forest-inspired textiles: layered throws in wool and alpaca in mossy greens and browns, a folded faux fur blanket, velvet and linen pillows with subtle botanical and geometric patterns; color story shows two to three greens with an accent of rust or ochre; placed on a textured sofa with sheer linen curtains blurred in the background; warm, soft natural light emphasizing weave and pile.

 Textiles are your shortcut to comfort.
-Stick to earthy colors and organic textures, then layer like you’re building the world’s coziest nest.
-Mix patterns carefully so it stays elevated.
+Stick to earthy colors and organic textures, then layer like you are building the world’s coziest nest.
+Mix patterns gently so the look stays calm and pulled together rather than busy.

 What To Add

-• Throws + blankets: Wool, alpaca, or faux fur in mossy greens and browns.
+• Throws and blankets: Wool, alpaca, or faux fur in mossy greens and browns.

 • Pillows: Velvet, linen, and jacquard with subtle botanical or geometric patterns.